-SEVERE THUNDERSTORM WATCH - A possibility of severe thunderstorms with high wind and hail in a defined area.
+SEVERE THUNDERSTORM WATCH- A possibility of severe thunderstorms with high wind and hail in a defined area.

-- 1.Schools remain in session. - 2.
-Parents may pick up their children if they wish.
+- 1. Schools remain in session. - 2.
+Parents may pick up their children if they wish. - 3.
+Extra-curricular events remain as scheduled.

-SEVERE THUNDERSTORM WARNING - Severe thunderstorms in process in area.
+SEVERE THUNDERSTORM WARNING- Severe thunderstorms in process in area.

-- Schools remain in session. - 2.
-Parents may pick up their children if they wish.
+- 1. Schools remain in session. - 2.
+Parents may pick up their children if they wish. - 3.
+Extra-curricular events remain as scheduled.

-TORNADO WATCH - A possibility of tornadoes in the area.
+TORNADO WATCH- A possibility of tornadoes in the area.

 - 1. Schools will remain in session until normal time of dismissal. - 2.
-Parents may pick up their children if they wish. - 3.All extra curricular events scheduled for the rest of the day will be canceled with this exception: If a tornado watch will expire or is canceled at least two hours before an after school event is to begin, the administration would retain the flexibility to decide whether or not to cancel the event - 4.School will be canceled if a tornado watch is in effect beyond 7:00 a.m. and afternoon kindergarten classes will be canceled if a tornado watch is in effect beyond 11:00 a.m.
+Parents may pick up their children if they wish. - 3.
+All extra-curricular events scheduled for the rest of the day will be canceled with this exception: If a tornado watch will expire or is canceled at least two hours before and after school event is to begin, the administration would retain the flexibility to decide whether or not to cancel the event.

-TORNADO WARNING - Tornados reported in a defined area by local weather spotters.
+TORNADO WARNING.- Tornados reported in a defined area by local weather spotters.

-- 1.Schools will remain in session and students will be sent to prearranged protected areas. - 2.
-Teachers will remain with their students until released by the principal. - 3.If the warning period should begin while students are being loaded on the bus, they will be called back into the building to protected areas. - 4.If the warning period should begin after the loaded buses have left the school building, the drivers should use their own judgment as to whether shelter should be sought or whether the bus route can be continued.
+- 1. Schools will remain in session and students will be sent to pre-arranged protected areas. - 2.
+Teachers will remain with their students until released by the principal. - 3.
+If the warning period should begin while students are being loaded on the bus, they will be called back into the building to protected areas. - 4.
+If the warning period should begin after the loaded buses have left the school building, the drivers should use their own judgment as to whether shelter should be sought or whether the bus route can be continued.